apireaisecurity/apire-ai-security-platform/docs/TESTING.md

 ## Testing Strategy

-We employ a multi-layered testing approach:
+We employ a multi-layered testing approach across all three tools:

 1. **Unit Tests**: Test individual functions and components in isolation
 2. **Integration Tests**: Test API endpoints and service interactions